 If you are a business, please keep hand sanitiser at your doors and on your counters.
 Please regularly wipe down counters and tables.

-It’s good practice to respect personal space, where possible, to wash our hands and to stay home if we are ill.
+It’s good practice to respect personal space, where possible, to wash our hands or use hand sanitiser and to stay home if we are ill.

-Look after yourselves, look out for each other.
+Look after yourself and each other.
 Be kind.

 We’ve said it before, and we’ll say it again.
 Let’s make sure that love and support is the only thing we are spreading.
 Not germs.
 Not misinformation.
 Not negativity.